rwuthric/docker-tutorial/docker-compose/README.md

 ## Examples
 - [Example 1](ex1) : Explains how to create a simple Docker Compose application
 - [Example 2](ex2) : Explains how to create a simple Docker Compose application from a GitHub repository
+- [Example 3](ex3) : Explains how to configure port mapping in Docker Compose